U.S. firm CrowdStrike claims success in deterring Chinese hackers

-COLORADO SPRINGS, Colo.
-U.S. cybersecurity firm CrowdStrike Inc said Monday it had successfully prevented a Chinese hacker group from targeting a U.S. technology firm for the first time, offering promise for other companies facing cyber attacks.
+COLORADO SPRINGS, Colo., April 13 U.S. cybersecurity firm CrowdStrike Inc said Monday it had successfully prevented a Chinese hacker group from targeting a U.S. technology firm for the first time, offering promise for other companies facing cyber attacks.

 Dmitri Alperovitch, co-founder and chief technology officer of CrowdStrike, told Reuters his company had observed a China-based hacker group called Hurricane Panda halt its attacks on a U.S. Internet technology firm in January, after the hackers detected CrowdStrike's presence on the company's networks.

-CrowdStrike later detected that the group was attempting to use a newly discovered Windows vulnerability, known as a "0-day" threat, to attack the firm.
+CrowdStrike detected subsequently that the group was attempting to use a newly discovered Windows vulnerability, known as a "0-day" threat, to attack the firm.

-After CrowdStrike reported this risk to Microsoft, which patched the vulnerability, the hacker group abandoned efforts to regain access to the network of the first firm, he said.
+After CrowdStrike reported this risk to Microsoft, which patched the vulnerability, the hacker group abandoned its efforts to regain access to the network of the first company, he said.

 Alperovitch said CrowdStrike had a "high degree of confidence" that the hacker group was linked to the Chinese government, but gave no further details.